sethpuckett/vital-signs-life-expectancy/README.md

 ## Building the application

 You need to build the application before you can run it.
-This only needs to be done once.
+This may take a couple minutes, but it only needs to be done once.

 ```
 docker-compose build